-At the moment the membership list has approximately forty names on it, the prime interest of these members being White Water canoeing in both Kayaks and Canoes.
+At the moment the club has approximately forty members, the prime interest of these members being recreational White Water canoeing.

 Although primarily a Whitewater club there has also been a strong interest in Slalom, Marathon and Long distance racing with some notable results in the Devizes to Westminster race.

 For many years we provided at least one member of the British team from our number and we are very pleased that we had the once World Champion, Paul Farrant as a very active member until his tragic death.